rancher/fleet-docs/docs/multi-user.md

 ## An Example GitRepo Resource

-A GitRepo resource create by a tenant, without admin access could look like this:
+A GitRepo resource created by a tenant, without admin access could look like this:

     kind: GitRepo
     apiVersion: fleet.cattle.io/v1alpha1